kc3-lang/kc3/README.md

 #### Maps

+C3 maps are key-value stores, you can use any tag as a key and associate a value to it.

-C3 maps are like Elixir maps :
+You can use destructuring to access C3 maps :
 ```
 ic3> a = %{id: 1, title: "My title", message: "Hello, world !"}
 %{id: 1, title: "My title", message: "Hello, world !"}